Collin County Juvenile Sex Crime Defense Lawyers

 Why You Should Choose Rosenthal Kalabus & Therrian

 Facing a sex crime charge is a frightening situation for juveniles and families.
 Rosenthal Kalabus & Therrian has been representing Texas families for years, and we take pride in our ability to provide compassionate and high-quality legal counsel to you and your child.

 Our Criminal Law Board Certified attorneys will work relentlessly to achieve the best possible outcome for your child’s case, whether getting the charges dismissed or getting them on probation and having their juvenile record sealed.
 We’ll investigate the circumstances of your child’s charge and develop a strong case on your child’s behalf.
 This is one of the scariest situations you and your child can go through, but you don’t have to do this alone.
 We’ll be by your side through every step of the case.

 Juvenile Sex Crimes Cases We Handle

 Rosenthal Kalabus & Therrian can help your family with the following types of charges, among others:

-- Possession of child pornography – Children and teens can get into all sorts of trouble online, and that includes trading and looking at indecent pictures of each other.
-If a young person sends a nude photo of themselves to their underage boyfriend or girlfriend, both parties could be charged with possession or promotion of child pornography.
+- Possession of child pornography – Children and teens can get into all sorts of trouble online, including trading and looking at indecent pictures of each other.
+If a young person sends a nude photo of themselves to their underage boyfriend or girlfriend, both parties could be charged with possessing or promoting child pornography.
 This is a felony under Texas law, and the penalties vary depending on how many pictures were exchanged and whether the offender has a prior record.

 (1) any touching by a person, including touching through clothing, of the anus,